 You’ll be amazed at all of the windows and natural light.
 There are beautiful wood beams and unique chandeliers overhead.
 There’s a variety of seating, from tables and booths to couches and outdoor picnic tables under the shade of a big tree.

 Where to Eat in Waco TX This Weekend: Final Thoughts

-Filled with a mix of up-and-coming thrills and historical destinations, Waco should be one of your top destinations on your next Texas trip, if not for its things to do, but for its restaurants and coffee shops alone.
-This weekend perhaps?
-From traditional Southern fare to international cuisine and hip dessert joints, the list of where to eat in Waco is extensive with so many exquisite places to try.
+The list of where to eat in Waco is extensive with so many places to try, including traditional Southern fare, international cuisine, and hip dessert joints.
 If you’re on the lookout for the best places to eat in Waco, our list, along with our list of things to do in Waco, has gotcha covered!